AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 ### Change text

 The crosshair label's format is the same as axis label's format by default.
-You may use the {api:anychart.core.ui.CrosshairLabel#textFormatter}**textFormatter()**{api} to change the crosshair's labels' performance.
+You may use the {api:anychart.core.ui.CrosshairLabel#w}**textFormatter()**{api} to change the crosshair's labels' performance.

 ```
   // set the label performance